yakneens/butler/README.rst

 Who uses Butler?
 ================

-* The Pan Cancer Analysis of Whole Genomes Project (PCAWG_) has used Butler to run cancer genomics workflows on 2800+ high-coverage whole genome samples (725 TB of data) on Openstack.
+* The **Pan Cancer Analysis of Whole Genomes Project (PCAWG_)** - used Butler to run cancer genomics workflows on 2800+ high-coverage whole genome samples (725 TB of data) on Openstack.
-* The European Open Science Cloud (EOSC_) Pilot project is using Butler to run cancer genomics workflows on multiple platforms (Openstack, AWS).
+* The **European Open Science Cloud (EOSC_) Pilot** project - using Butler to run cancer genomics workflows on multiple platforms (Openstack, AWS).
-* The Pan Prostate Cancer Group is using Butler to run cancer genomics workflows on 2000+ whole genome prostate cancer samples on Openstack.
+* The **Pan Prostate Cancer Group** - using Butler to run cancer genomics workflows on 2000+ whole genome prostate cancer samples on Openstack.

 ===============
 Getting Started